 The steep-sided wooded gorge hidden on the western fringe of Dartmoor inspires many myths and legends and no wonder with features such as the 30-metre Whitelady Waterfall and the turbulent pot hole called the Devil’s Cauldron.

-You can explore the gorge with a choice of adventurous circular walks from one to three miles.
+You can explore the gorge with a walk to the waterfall.
 Throughout the seasons there is an abundance of wildlife to see, from woodland birds to wild garlic in the spring and fungi in the autumn.

-Children’s play area.
-Picnic spots in the gorge and orchard.
+Picnic area at waterfall entrance.
 Dogs accepted on leads.
 Note: Strenuous walking, rugged terrain and vertical drops.

 Guide Dogs permitted